SwiftERM Hyper-personalisation for ecommerce email marketing

 13. Collect them at face-to-face meetings

-There’s no better way to ask someone for their email, keep it and use it, but please capture evidence to do so signed by them.
+There’s no better way to ask someone for their email, to keep it and use it, but please capture evidence to do so signed by them.

 14. When you call people directly.